 The Bose Smart Soundbar 300 comes in one color variant: Black.
 You can see its label here.
 If you come across another Bose Smart Soundbar 300 that's different from our test model, please let us know and we'll update our review.

 The Bose Smart Soundbar 300 is a 3.0 setup from this manufacturer's 2020 lineup.
 This small soundbar can be expanded down the line with a separate bass module and satellites.
 Unfortunately, unlike the Bose Soundbar 500, it doesn't have any EQ presets.
 If you're looking for more soundbars, check out our recommendations for the best Bose soundbars, the best small soundbars, and the best soundbars for dialogue.

-The Sonos Beam and the Bose Smart Soundbar 300 are similarly performing 3.0 setups, although some users may prefer one bar over another.
-The Sonos has a room correction as well as auto-volume feature.
-However, the Bose is smaller, with a slightly better-balanced sound profile.
-It can support more audio formats via its HDMI ARC port and it has more wireless playback options.
+The Sonos Beam is a better soundbar than the Bose Smart Soundbar 300.
+The Sonos has a more balanced sound profile and comes with a room correction feature as well as an auto-volume feature.
+However, the Bose is smaller, it can support more audio formats via its HDMI ARC port, and it has more wireless playback options.